Roll up, roll up, one and all and come see our best smartwatch deals curated for you and your bare wrist.

 It’s styling might not be for everyone, and it's lacking in a few sensors, but it looks more like a premium watch than a piece of lifeless technology.

-First announced in September 2014, the Apple Watch now comprises of Series One watches and the newer Series 2 (which we're calling the Apple Watch 2) range which was launched in September 2016.
+First announced in September 2014, the Apple Watch now comprises of Series One watches, Series 2 and the Series 3.
+We refer to Series 2 and Series 3 as Apple Watch 2 and Apple Watch 3 to keep things simple.

 They're available in two sizes, 38mm and 42mm, with a range of case materials and straps to choose from - and the fancier you get the steeper the price goes.
 Keep things simple though, and there are some small savings to be had.